 Tag item count mismatch

 When you search tags, the item count shown for a tag represents the items you have permission to view.
 Depending on how your site is configured, when you look at lineage data, the item count shown for a tag might be the total number of items regardless of your permission to view those items.
 However, all sensitive information about items you don’t have permission to view will be obfuscated.
-For information about sensitive lineage data, see "Access lineage information" in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.
+For information about sensitive lineage data, see "Access lineage information" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) Help.